Subscribe To This Site

 For Stress relief follow these steps.

-• I recommend that couples (or families) sit down and talk about stress and other concerns on a regular basis.
-No fighting allowed.
+• I recommend that couples (or families) sit down and talk about the stress that may be eating away at their relationship.
+If a spouse is overwhelmed or stressed out, the other spouse should ask what they can do to help.
 You must talk calmly and without pointing fingers.
-Otherwise communications will break down.

-• Another helpful idea is for spouses to agree to stop criticizing the other.
+• Stop criticizing the other.
 Criticism is harmful any time, but especially when people are under additional stress.
 A sick child or parent in the couple's care can bring out the worst in everyone.

 • Don't mistreat your partner or be unkind.
 Learn to deal with your pressures, rather than letting them get the best of your relationship.
 If you find yourself feeling ransacked by stress, pull yourself together and deal with it before spending time with your spouse.